analytically/innerbuilder/README.md

 ### Rate

-If you enjoy this plugin, please rate it on it's [plugins.jetbrains.com page](https://plugins.jetbrains.com/plugin/7354).
+If you enjoy this plugin, please rate it on its [plugins.jetbrains.com page](https://plugins.jetbrains.com/plugin/7354).

 ### Building